-- Relieving inflammatory pain.
-Bell peppers can give effective relief from muscle pain or joint pain caused by arthritis if used topically.
+Relieving inflammatory pain.
+Bell peppers can offer relief from muscle pain or joint pain caused by arthritis if used topically.

-- Supporting immunity.
-100% of the vitamin C the body requires each day can be obtained from just half a pepper.
-This will help the body to fend off colds and absorb iron.
+Supporting immunity.
+Just half of a bell pepper provides 100% of the vitamin C the body requires each day, which helps the body fen off colds and absorb iron.

 How It Works

-Beta-carotene, which is transformed by the body into vitamin A (retinol), is a compound found in all kinds of peppers, and it is also responsible for their bright colors.
-Vitamin A is needed to support good working vision as well as for general immunity and healthy skin.
+Beta-carotene, which is transformed by the body into vitamin A, is a compound found in all kinds of peppers, and it is also responsible for their bright colors.
+Vitamin A is needed to support vision as well as for general immunity and skin health.2

 Bell Pepper Side Effects

 The bell pepper is generally considered safe for ingestion and topical use.
-It is recommended to consume it as part of a mixed diet.
-However, advice should be sought from a health professional before a regular course of supplements is begun.
+It is recommended to consume it as part of a balanced diet.
+However, advice should be sought from a health professional before a regular course of supplements is started.

 Bell Pepper Cautions